-For decades if not centuries, the Democratic Republic of Congo (DRC) has been characterized by a cycle of violence.
-The eastern part of DRC, specifically the Kivus has been the mostly affected regions.
-Since the post-independence period, Fizi Territoire has seen Banyamulenge and Babembe ethnic communities clashing violently.
-This background has made the region as an epicenter of contestation and massacres.
-To some extent, the post-independence violence and grudge had gradually been buried as the two neighboring communities lived in a neighborhood and shared some “developmental” initiatives.
+For decades if not centuries, the Democratic Republic of Congo (DRC) has been characterized by cycles of violence.
+The eastern part of DRC, specifically the Kivus, has been the mostly conflict-prone affected regions.
+Since the post-independence period, Fizi Territoire located in South Kivu has seen Banyamulenge and Babembe ethnic communities violently clashing.
+This background has made the Fizi territory being an epicenter of contestation and massacres.
+However, the post-independence violence and grudge had to some extent gradually been buried as the two neighboring communities lived in harmony and shared some “developmental” initiatives.

-Up to 90s, these neighbors lived in a likely stable mood though there was an imbalanced power structure that favored some groups.
-The democratization era exacerbated tensions propelled by the mixture of local and Kinshasa politics.
-Fueled by the presence of Burundians and Rwandan refugees, the 1996 socio-political and security climate has led to a resurgence of violence targeting mainly civilians.
-Relying on recommendations of Vangu Mambueni’s commission, Zairian State decided to expel Banyamulenge community as well as those considered as ‘Rwandan’ descent.
-Alleging members of the latter community to be foreigners, there followed “incidents” that culminated to 1996 war.
-One of these incidents is the Wednesday’s nightmare that keeps knocking into minds of few survivors of the Bibogobogo massacre that took place in Baraka.
+Up to the 1990s, these neighbors lived in a likely stable mood characterized by power imbalance among ethnic communities which favored some of them.
+Propelled by a mixture of local and Kinshasa politics, the democratization era has seemingly exacerbated again tensions between the two communities.
+Fueled by the presence of Burundians and Rwandan refugees, the 1996 socio-political and security climate in Fizi led to a resurgence of violence targeting mainly civilians.
+One of the trigger of violence was the establishment of Vangu Mambweni commission that resulted from the 1990s Sovereign National Conference.
+Relying on the recommendations of this commission, the Zairian State resolved in 1995 to expel Banyamulenge community as well as those considered as ‘Rwandan-Burundian’ descent.
+The Vangu Mambweni commission hs alleged that members of the Banyamulenge community are foreigners and therefore, they should be expeled to where they came from.
+There followed “incidents and attacks” that culminated to 1996 war in Congo.
+One of these incidents is the Wednesday’s nightmare that keeps knocking into the minds of few survivors of the Bibogobogo massacre that took place in Baraka and its surroundings.

 For roughly 3 years I have been following this case, I managed to collect the following information.
 Among 500 adults, only Five women have miraculously survived, and they are still living in the region.
 For safety reasons, they names will be disclosed later.
 Out of 159 children who were among the victims, 13 dead bodies have been identified.
 Besides the 13 bodies, informed observers have confirmed that other children have been taken to Tanzania as part of protecting them.
 That is, 146 children were taken either as hostage or slaves in Tanzania.
 Though slightly documented, a name of priest is cited for having working relentlessly to “save’ the lives of these children.
 At their arrival in Tanzania, most of them were taken in Kigoma refugee camp where some have found host families mainly from Babembe community.
 Since September 1996, 5 of the 146 have already returned from the hostage captivity and have recognized their families.
 Hence, 141 children are up to now missing.
 During my investigation, I managed to get names of 134 missing children and everyone is linked to her parents.
 The list is available to anyone interested to support and advocate for this tragedy affecting innocent children.
 We are still working to get 7 other names of the missing children.